rafaelmata357/benford/README.md

 - setup.py     : Setup file for the package
 - .gitignore   : File to ignore files and not load to the GitHub repository
 - benford
-     |----->bendord.py     :   The Benford Class
+    - bendord.py     :   The Benford Class
-     |----->__init__.py    :   Inititalization file for the package
+    - __init__.py    :   Inititalization file for the package
 - tests
-     |----->tests.py       :   Script for unit tests of the Benford Class
+    - tests.py       :   Script for unit tests of the Benford Class
-     |----->Benford_plot_test.ipynb : Jupyter Notebook to test the graphs plotting ot the Benford Class
+    - Benford_plot_test.ipynb : Jupyter Notebook to test the graphs plotting ot the Benford Class
-     |----->flower.jpg     :   JPG image to test the Benford Class
+    - flower.jpg     :   JPG image to test the Benford Class
-     |----->population.csv :   CSV dataset with the Wordl Population to test the Benford Class
+    - population.csv :   CSV dataset with the Wordl Population to test the Benford Class